Kuan-Liu/Kuan-Liu.github.io/city.md

 # 1. Overall summary

-* **We observed a probable infection spread and rate increase in Durham region and a probable infection rate decrease in Peel region.**
+* **We observed a highly probable infection spread and rate increase in Toronto region and a probable infection rate decrease in Peel region.**
 * **We observed a highly probable declining of infection in Montreal.**
-* **It's unclear (neither increasing nor decreasing) for other health regions including Toronto and York.**
+* **It's unclear (neither increasing nor decreasing) for other health regions including Durham and York.**
 * **No forecast of R0 for areas with low number of daily new cases.
 Prediction is not completed if the last daily new case number is under 40.**

 **For estimation methods please see <https://epiforecasts.io/covid/methods.html>.**